yuanchaiyc/Ling471/assignments/ass5-draft.md

 ### Part 2: Model comparison (in UWNetID_assignment5.py)
-1. Start a document (in your favorite text editor but such that it can be saved as PDF).
-In this Part, we will ask you to include various tables and figures in the document and comment on them.

-2. Import or copy your `evaluation.py` functions computing accuracy and precision and recall into Assignment 5.

-3. Put all your Naive Bayes code from Assignment 4 into a function and import that function into Assignment 5.

-4. Modify it such that it accepts a column name and grabs the review text from that column.

-5. Modify it such that it returns a dict or a list contatining the 10 output numbers.
-It is up to you which order/format; just make sure it is clear to you what that is and you don't make a mistake later accessing the numbers.

-5. Run several different models and record the 10 numbers (which you reported for Assignment 4) **for each model**:
+1. Run several different models and record the 10 numbers (which you reported for Assignment 4) **for each model**:
     1. predictSimplistic (now run it not only on training but also on test data)
     2. NaiveBayes on the original review text (that's your Assignment 4)
     3. NaiveBayes with additional clean up provided in Assignment 5 skeleton **but without lowercasing, without removing stopwords, and with no lemmatization**